leandromoreira/digital_video_introduction/README.md

 > We choose to use **0.031 bit per pixel** based on the example video provided here.

-## How does H.265 achieve better compression ratio than H.264?
+## How does H.265 achieve a better compression ratio than H.264?

 Now that we know more about how codecs work, then it is easy to understand how new codecs are able to deliver higher resolutions with fewer bits.